ej91016/MorphoParse/README.md

 ## 📝 Troubleshooting

-To ensure prpoer SSA setup for IQ-TREE:
+To ensure proper SSA setup for IQ-TREE:
 - Choose `PHYLIP` or `FASTA` as output format
 - Use only `-p *_iqtree.nex` in IQ-TREE (not `-s`)
   - Defines partitions & linked matrix files